mainmatter/playbook/project-procedure/digital-products/README.md

 priorities and change the plan at any time they see necessary.
-It is also possible at any time to go back to the planning stage for an increment and plan different user stories, include or exclude different aspects of them or even start over with discovery or conception if new business objectives are identified.
+It is also possible at any time to go back to the planning stage for an increment and plan different user stories, include or exclude different aspects of them or even start over with product strategy or product design if new business objectives are identified.
 The goal of the planning phase is to get a common understanding of what value will be delivered during the increment and how long that should roughly take (or what the maximum available time and budget is) but not lock the team in to a binding specification and schedule that might have a short validity anyway.